Rammechh/Scaler_Problems/README.md

 ================
 ### 1) Min Stack
  + push(x) -- Push element x onto stack. pop() -- Removes the element on top of the stack. top() -- Get the top element. getMin() -- Retrieve the minimum element in the stack.(refer attached)
+### 2) Sort stack using another stack
+  + Create a temporary stack say B. While input stack is not empty: 1. pop an element from input stack calls it x.
+2. while the temporary stack is not empty and top of the temporary stack is greater than x pop from the temporary stack and push it into input stack.
+3. push x in the temporary stack.
+The sorted numbers are in the temporary stack.